ibm-cloud-docs/databases-for-elasticsearch/getting-started.md

 # Getting started tutorial
-{: #getting-started}

 This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-elasticsearch-helloworld-nodejs) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to an {{site.data.keyword.databases-for-elasticsearch_full}} service.
 The application creates, reads from, and writes to a database that uses data that is supplied through the app's web interface.
 {: shortdesc}

-If you have already created your deployment and just want to connect to your Elasticsearch databases, you can skip to [getting your connection strings](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-connection-strings) and [connecting with cURL](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-connecting-curl).
+If you have already created your deployment and just want to connect to your Elasticsearch databases, you can skip to [getting your connection strings](https://cloud.ibm.com/docs/services/databases-for-elasticsearch/howto-getting-connection-strings.html) and [connecting with cURL](https://cloud.ibm.com/docs/services/databases-for-elasticsearch/connecting-curl.html).
 {: .tip}

 ## Before you begin